 Number of times previously entering contest:1

-JOAQUIN's favorite design and analysis tools:
+Joaquin's favorite design and analysis tools:

 The company I work for is very small and does not have a budget for design or analysis tools.
 Most of our electro-mechanical products have been used and proven on the field by the Air Force, ARMY, and foreign friendly armed forces.

-For managing CAD data JOAQUIN's company uses:
+For managing CAD data Joaquin's company uses: None

-JOAQUIN's hobbies and activitiess:
+Joaquin's hobbies and activities:

 Drawing Electronics Mechanics Robotics Computers

-JOAQUIN belongs to these online communities:
+Joaquin belongs to these online communities:

 Facebook but not that active

-JOAQUIN is inspired by:
+Joaquin is inspired by:

 I get inspired by the great engineers, designers, inventors, and mathematicians from the late 1800's and early to mid 1900's.